Credit Cards Balance Transfer Credit Cards

 Fee details vary from one card to another, but Citi usually charges 5% or $5, whichever is greater, as a balance transfer fee.
 However, the Citi Simplicity Credit Card charges a balance transfer fee of 3% of each balance transfer ($5 minimum) within 4 months of account opening; then 5% of each transfer ($5 minimum) after the 4 month intro period ends, and the Citi Rewards+ Credit Card charges 3% of each transfer ($5 minimum) within 4 months of account opening; then 5% of each transfer ($5 minimum).

-How do I transfer a balance from one Citi card to another?
+Can you balance transfer from one Citi card to another?

-You can’t transfer balances from one Citi card to another.
-You can only transfer balances from cards with other issuers.
-You can also transfer a balance from applicable Citi credit cards to credit cards from other card issuers if you have a balance transfer offer from that issuer.
+No, you can’t transfer balances from one Citi card to another.
+You can only transfer balances to a Citi card from other issuers’ cards.

 Citi states that balance transfers can take anywhere from two to 21 days.
 You can check the progress of your balance transfer by checking your credit card account.
 The balance transfer will be reflected in your credit card balance and available credit limit if it has gone through.